-Employers of all sizes nationwide are required to comply with the PUMP Act.
-If your employer has fewer than 50 employees, it may be excused from complying in a particular situation where providing the break or space would create an "undue hardship," which is a significant difficulty or expense for the business.
-Because it is possible to provide break time and space in all industries, undue hardship is rare.
+Employers of all sizes are required to comply with these laws.
+If your employer has fewer than 20 employees, Hawaii law says your employer may be excused from complying in a particular situation where providing the break or space would create an "undue hardship," which is a significant difficulty or expense for the business.3 Because it is possible to provide break time and space in all industries, undue hardship is rare.

 If you are an hourly worker, your employer may be allowed to take you off the clock (unpaid) during your pumping breaks when you are not performing any work duties.
 However, there are some situations where your employer must pay you for your pumping breaks.
-Typically a salaried worker cannot have their pay reduced for pumping.
+Typically, a salaried worker cannot have their pay reduced for pumping.

 Your employer also cannot require you to make up the time you spent pumping.
 This means they cannot require you to come in early or stay late, or to work additional days.
-And your employer must adjust your sales quotas or other productivity metrics to take into account your pumping breaks.
-Additionally, your employer cannot force you to use sick or vacation time for the time you spend pumping.